-It was planned at proposal level that the Cluster, once defined and implemented, will make use of a cloud-based platform for its management activities, and will exploit the Internet of Things for secure, effective and efficient management its logistics infrastructure.
+It was planned that the Cluster, once defined and implemented, will make use of a cloud-based platform for its management activities, and will exploit the Internet of Things for secure, effective and efficient management its logistics infrastructure.

 On top of this, critical and best scenarios for analysis of the cluster performance via dedicated KPIs will be made possible via a specific business model making use of a cluster digital twin, enabling the assessment of the cluster replicability in other geographic domains fostering prospective investments.